vx-zone/vx-zone.github.io/_posts/GoGo-Reverse-Ahmet.md

 ## The flag

-If we reverse our md5 hash to be string, we will be able to see the word: `goldfish`
+If we reverse our md5 hash to string format, we will be able to see the word: `goldfish`

 Put the answer and grab the flag:  `picoCTF{p1kap1ka_p1c0b187f1db}`